DNS rebinding: How DNS rebinding works

 The attacker registers a domain (such as attacker.com) and delegates it to a DNS server that is under the attacker's control.
 The server is configured to respond with a very short time to live (TTL) record, preventing the DNS response from being cached.
 When the victim browses to the malicious domain, the attacker's DNS server first responds with the IP address of a server hosting the malicious client-side code.
 For instance, they could point the victim's browser to a website that contains malicious JavaScript or Flash scripts that are intended to execute on the victim's computer.

 The malicious client-side code makes additional accesses to the original domain name (such as attacker.com).
 These are permitted by the same-origin policy.
 However, when the victim's browser runs the script it makes a new DNS request for the domain, and the attacker replies with a new IP address.
 For instance, they could reply with an internal IP address or the IP address of a target somewhere else on the Internet.

 Protection

-The following techniques attempt to prevent DNS rebinding attacks:
+Techniques attempting to prevent DNS rebinding attacks can broadly be divided in two categories: